Love Letter to a New Widow

 Yes, into grief, and into pain, but also into

-family, growth, fortitude and resilience, rebuilding, intimacy, and hope.
+family, growth, resilience and grace, rebuilding, intimacy, and HOPE.

 With you,